Nonresponse Bias: What to Avoid When Creating Surveys

 2. Requesting Sensitive Information

-In this example, you're running a cybersecurity company that's working on a new way to encrypt email addresses.
-To get an idea of your customers' current security setup, you distribute a survey asking them to provide various passwords to different accounts as well as their reasoning for why they chose those words or phrases.
+In this example, you're running a cybersecurity company working on a new way to encrypt email addresses.
+To understand your customers' current security setup, you distribute a survey asking them to provide passwords to different accounts and their reasoning for choosing those words or phrases.

 3. Forgotten Survey